lena33-hoang/lena_hoang/README.md

 # ABOUT ME

 Hello!
-I'm **Le Na Hoang**, a junior Mechanical Engineering student at Embry-Riddle Aeronautical University with a passion for mechanical design, robotics, sustainable engineering, and innovative product development.
+I'm **Le Na Hoang**, a junior in Mechanical Engineering student at Embry-Riddle Aeronautical University with a passion for mechanical design, robotics, sustainable engineering, and innovative product development.
 My experiences range from mechanical system design and CAD modeling to engineering research and manufacturing, allowing me to approach problems with both creativity and analytical thinking.

 ---